It's Time to Stand Up for American Indian/Native Studies in Texas

 How did we get here?

-The AI/NS course was slated to be heard for “First Reading” in January of 2024, but the item was mysteriously absent when the agenda was released on January 19.
+The AI/NS course was slated to be heard for “First Reading” in January of 2024, but the item was absent when the agenda was released that January.
 We learned later that new SBOE Board Chair, Aaron Kinsey, who was appointed by Governor Abbott in December of 2023, decided to pull the item to have more time to review the course.
-On February 2, Chair Kinsey stated that he would discuss the course with fellow SBOE members in February.
-During this time, more than 200 community members throughout Texas sent a total of more than 3 thousand emails to SBOE members, including Chair Kinsey, asking him to put the course back on the SBOE agenda for April of this year.
+Since then, more than 300 community members throughout Texas have emailed Chair Kinsey asking him to place the course on the agenda.
+Nearly 80 organizations have also endorsed the course and asked the SBOE Chair to move forward with the course.

-As the April SBOE meeting approached, there was very little indication that Chair Kinsey had used the extra time to discuss the course details with fellow board members, instead using that time to focus on the course's recommended course materials, which are not part of the official TEKS adoption process.
-By the end of March, he stated that the course had never been put on the April agenda and that the course was already available to students as an innovative course.
-Unfortunately, the current AI/NS Innovative course, expires after 2025 (confirmed on the TEA website), and there is no guarantee that the course will be renewed.
-If the SBOE does not review the course this year, Kinsey and the board will oversee the renewal process next year, but, if approved, this would only extend its innovative pilot status temporarily.
-This will create confusion and uncertainty for many districts in Texas.
-The course is running out of time.
-The course should be reviewed and adopted as soon as possible so that districts can have time to incorporate the course into their Fall 2025 calendars.
+As the April SBOE meeting approached, we learned that Chair Kinsey had decided to review the course's recommended course materials even though they are not part of the official TEKS adoption process.
+By the end of March, we learned that the course had not been put on the April agenda.
+Chair Kinsey stated that the course was already available to students as an innovative course and did not seem in a hurry to move forward with the course.
+The AI/NS Innovative course, however, expires after 2025 (confirmed on the TEA website), and there is no guarantee that the course will be renewed.
+Course creators have since applied for a course renewal, but the course still needs to placed on the SBOE agenda to be considered for full TEKS adoption so that it can have the same permanence and status as previously approved Ethnic Studies courses.
+The course is running out of time and should be reviewed and adopted this year.

-We continue to call on all Texas parents, educators, students, and community members to help get the American Indian/Native Studies course back on track for review and approval this year.
+We call on all Texas parents, future parents, educators, students, and community members to help get the American Indian/Native Studies course back on track for review and approval this year.

 Why should you support this course?